Uncover answers to common eClosing questions, like what is an eClosing, what are the benefits of eClosings, and what to look for in an eClosing...

-Perhaps you’re ready to find the perfect digital closing partner, a technology company that understands the mortgage and lending space and RON compliance and is committed to you and your long-term business goals.
+Perhaps you’re ready to find the perfect digital closing partner, a technology company that understands the real estate industry and RON compliance and is committed to you and your long-term business goals.

 What is an eClosing platform?

-An eClosing platform is a digital tool that allows the end user to close a mortgage electronically.
-The digital mortgage closing takes place through a secure digital platform where closing documents are available for execution and distribution electronically by all stakeholders, including lenders, banks, mortgage brokers, title and settlement agents, realtors, and homeowners.
+An eClosing platform is a digital tool that allows the end user to close a real estate transaction electronically.
+The digital closing takes place through secure title closing software, where closing documents are available for execution and distribution electronically by all stakeholders, including lenders, banks, mortgage brokers, title and settlement agents, realtors, and homeowners.

-Some eClosing platforms only digitize a portion of the paper mortgage process, be it RON, eSignature, or eRecording, requiring the end user to purchase, learn, and implement multiple systems and products, eating into valuable time and money savings.
+Some eClosing platforms only digitize a portion of the paper real estate process, be it RON, eSignature, or eRecording, requiring the end user to purchase, learn, and implement multiple systems and products, eating into valuable time and money savings.

-As a result, leading companies in the mortgage industry are aligning with all-encompassing platforms, like the Stavvy digital mortgage platform, to offer eClosings, streamline their work, boost revenue, delight customers, and reduce operating expenses.
+As a result, leading companies in the real estate industry are aligning with all-encompassing platforms, like the Stavvy platform, to offer eClosings, streamline their work, boost revenue, delight customers, and reduce operating expenses.
 And now you can, too.

 Popular eClosing platform features

-From electronic notarization to electronic signature, multi-factor authentication, and user experience, these are the ten must-have features every mortgage professional needs in an eClosing platform.
+From remote online notarization (RON) to in-person electronic notarization (IPEN), eSignature, multi-factor authentication, and user experience, these are the ten must-have features and functions every real estate professional needs in an eClosing platform.

 1. Audio-visual communication